Algerian wine: Grapes and wine

 During the peak of Algerian wine production, the main grapes of the region was Carignan, Cinsaut and Alicante Bouschet.
 Despite not having Pinot noir or otherwise resembling Burgundian wine, blends of these grapes were often mislabeled as burgundy.
-In recent times, Clairette blanche and Ugni blanc have become the dominant grape varieties with some smaller plantings of Cabernet Sauvignon, Chardonnay, Merlot, Mouvedre and Syrah.
+In recent times, Clairette blanche and Ugni blanc have become the dominant grape varieties with some smaller plantings of Cabernet Sauvignon, Chardonnay, Merlot, Mourvèdre and Syrah.
 Algerian wines are characterized by their overripe fruit, high alcohol and low acidity.
 The grapes often go through a short fermentation process and are bottled after little to no oak aging.